transdigiware/blockchain/vscode-extension.md

 3. In the **Fabric Environments** pane, click **1 Org Local Fabric**.
 If Docker is running, the local Hyperledger Fabric instance should be downloaded and started.
 4. Click **1 Org Local Fabric - Org1** in the **Fabric Gateways** pane to connect to the local network.
 Select the **org1Admin** identity to connect with.
 You can create a new identity by right-clicking the Certificate Authority node in the **Fabric Environments** pane.
 This new identity can then be added to a wallet and be associated with **1 Org Local Fabric** connection.

 The VS Code extension creates a basic Fabric network that includes one orderer, one peer, and one certificate authority.
 The peer is joined to a channel named `mychannel`.
 You can find the list of nodes, organizations, and channels that belong to the network in the **Fabric Environments** pane.
-Above these nodes, you can find the list of smart contracts that are installed on your peers and instantiated on your channels.
+Above these nodes, you can find the list of smart contracts that are deployed on your channels.

 Use the following steps to create a new one organization or two organization network: